How to Take Care of Your Vinyl Siding

 Once you’ve checked for leakage, it’s best to rinse your siding before applying a cloth because debris can cause scratches.
 If you intend to use hazardous chemicals, make sure you have the correct PPE for the job.
 Safety glasses and gloves should comply with the instructions of your chemical manufacturer.
 In most cases, though, your vinyl shouldn’t need more than a mild, soapy solution.

 The gentler your restoration strategy is, the longer your siding will last.
 It’s best to begin with a watery white vinegar solution to remove mild mildew and mold marks.
-If you’re dealing with stubborn dirt, you might feel tempted to throw in a splash of bleach, but it’s best to use a commercial siding cleaner or diluted dishwashing liquid mixed with distilled water.
+If you’re dealing with stubborn dirt, it’s best to use a commercial siding cleaner or diluted dishwashing liquid mixed with distilled water.
 A soft microfiber or pure cotton cloth will keep your panels scratch-free.
 Once you’ve eliminated all marks, you can restore a fading surface with a layer of mineral or baby oil.

 Pressure washing lets you clean your surface without exposing it to detergents, but in unskilled hands, it can also lead to cracks and loosened panels.
 Aim badly, and you’ll shred your window screens, wood, and seals to boot.
 If you don’t know which pressure levels and nozzles to use, it’s best to hire a professional.
 If you’re determined to take the risk, start with the lowest pressure, and work your way up.
 You can reduce your damage potential by: